|

 Intended Use

-MaST is a caseload
+MaST is a caseload management and predictive

-management and predictive risk stratification tool intended to identify and
+risk stratification tool intended to identify and stratify patients, based on

-stratify patients, based on risk of using crisis services and user-defined
+risk of using crisis services and user-defined complexity factors, to:

 Effectively track and